 Jesus saw in the second thief somebody who got it!
 Somebody who trusted the power of God despite seeing that which to unspiritual eyes was nothing but weakness.
 Somebody who saw victory where most saw only defeat.
 Somebody, indeed, who understood the paradox of Good Friday.

 That even the darkest nights can be followed by the brightest days.

 ‘Sorrowful yet always rejoicing’?
 It was the experience of Paul.
 It was the experience of Jesus.
 It was the experience of the second thief.

 And it will be our experience too.

 Some of us are sick?
 Some of us mourn the loss of loved ones?
 Some of us worry over our future?
-Some of us have experienced great tragedy in our lives – some recently, some longer ago but feel the pain just as keenly as if it were yesterday.
+Some of us have experienced great tragedy in our lives – some recently, some longer ago but who nonetheless still feel the pain just as keenly as if it were yesterday.